• From a Navy Drone Pilot to Innovator & Manufacturer

 By Sangeeta Saxena

 Leh/New Delhi.
 30 September 2024.
 In high-altitude, hostile environments, manned missions can be extremely dangerous due to harsh weather conditions and enemy presence.
 Tactical drones minimize the need for soldiers to physically enter dangerous zones, reducing the risk of casualties while still fulfilling mission objectives.
-This is the modern day warfare tactics popular in many armies of the world and India is no behind in matching steps.
+This is the modern day warfare tactics popular in many armies of the world and India is not behind in matching steps.

-At the Himtech 2024 event in Leh, ADU spoke with John Livingstone, Founder, Chairman & CEO of Johnnette Group which is on the forefront of manufacturing drones for the need of the Indian Armed Forces.
+At the Himtech 2024 event in Leh, ADU spoke with John Livingstone, Founder, Chairman & CEO of Johnnette Group, which is on the forefront of manufacturing drones for the need of the Indian Armed Forces.
 A Navy Drone Pilot by background, he now leads a company focused on military drone solutions.
-In this candid conversation, John discusses the challenges of operating in high-altitude environments, the products Johnnette is offering to the Indian Army, and the state of the commercial and Defence drone markets in India.
+In this candid conversation, John discusses the challenges of operating in high-altitude environments, the products Johnnette is offering to the Indian Army, and the state of the commercial and defence drone markets in India.

 ADU.
 How do you plan to operate drones in harsh weather conditions like snow in Leh?
 What brings you to Himtek?